joshmarshall/ubuild/README.md

 [![Build Status](https://travis-ci.org/joshmarshall/ubuild.png?branch=master)](https://travis-ci.org/joshmarshall/ubuild)
 # ubuild

+STATUS: Toy project.

-This is a simple build project that aims to help standardize project package building.
+This is a simple project that helps me build small projects / dependencies.
 The "built-in" focus is around making single .deb files for a project, and it uses checkinstall to do this.
 (There is a virtualenv wrapper that helps specifically for Python projects.)
-However, the system itself is simple enough that most build processes should be able to leverage it.

 The idea is pretty simple: every project has a `.ubuild.json` file in the root.
 After installing this project (probably in a clean build environment), you simply run `ubuild` (maybe with some parameters) and at the other end you can do what you would like with the artifact(s).
+I usually shove the .deb up on a private HTTP server, and then deployment is as simple as "wget thing.db && dpkg -i thing.deb && apt-get install -f".
+(Environment variables / config would have been setup at server creation...)

 To run the build system, first install ubuild.
 This can be done by pulling down the project and running:

     sudo python setup.py install

-... or by installing a .deb of ubuild that has previously been built.
+... or by installing a .deb of ubuild that has previously been built. :)

 After it has been installed, simply run: